Finder makes money from featured partners, but editorial opinions are our own.

 If you're looking to reduce risk, you can do so by buying higher-quality bonds.

-Another key risk to bond investors (especially in today's market) is rising interest rates.
-Usually, interest rate rises mean the value of a bond falls because investors can simply hold cash, making the bond less attractive as an investment option.
+Another key risk to bond investors is rising interest rates.
+Usually, interest rate rises mean the value of a bond falls because investors can get a better return on their cash, making the bond less attractive as an investment option.

 Tax implications for investing in bonds